openwebdocs/mdn-bcd-collector/DESIGN.md

 );
 ```

-Note: if the specified `ident` cannot be found, the code will be replaced with a error to throw indicating as such.
+> **Note:** if the specified `ident` cannot be found, the code will be replaced with a error to throw indicating as such.

-## API
+## API endpoints

-HTTP endpoints under `/api/` are used to enumerate/iterate test URLs, report
-results for individual tests, and finally create a report for a whole session.
+HTTP endpoints under `/api/` are used to enumerate/iterate test URLs, report results for individual tests, and finally create a report for a whole session.

 ### Get URL to run tests